Bertrand Bainvel Joins as UNICEF Representative in Myanmar

 As the Government of Union of Myanmar and UNICEF will review their programme of cooperation in 2013, the Minister emphasized that “it is important to review the tangible results the programme has generated for children and their families, and to consolidate them at decentralized levels".
 He added that "investing in children should be a key strategy in the National Poverty Reduction plan".

-The Minister agreed that UNICEF, and the UN family, have a unique position role to play in helping the country adopt international norms and standards and adapt them to the particular country cultural, social and historical context.
+The Minister agreed that UNICEF, and the UN family, have a unique role to play in helping the country adopt international norms and standards and adapt them to the country's particular cultural, social and historical context.

 Thanking the Union Minister Mr. Bainvel mentioned he looked forward to build on what was achieved over the years by UNICEF in partnership with the government and people of Myanmar.
 “At this historic time for the country, children must be placed at the centre of policy reform, investments and efforts to build a peaceful, prosperous and modern Myanmar,” said Mr. Bainvel.